celt29/reading-notes/Read03.md

 To make sure I entered in the name and email correctly, enter each command and see what they return.

-To check different git settings (which include the settings above) use the `git config --list` command.
+To check different git settings (which include the settings above) use `git config --list`.

  ### Getting Help with understanding commands